 In the post-marketing experience, the most commonly reported adverse reactions observed when pregabalin was taken in overdose included somnolence, confusional state, agitation, and restlessness.
+Seizures were also reported.

 In rare occasions, cases of coma have been reported.

 Treatment of pregabalin overdose should include general supportive measures and may include haemodialysis if necessary.